Copyright © the Trustees of Dartmouth College. All rights reserved.

 A summary of the DMCA is available at: http://www.copyright.gov/

-Copyright is the right of an author, artist, composer or other creator of a work of authorship to control the use of his or her work by others.
-Protection extends to literary works, musical works, dramatic works, pantomimes and choreographic works, pictorial and graphic works, sculpture, motion pictures and other audiovisual works, sound recordings and architectural works.
-Generally speaking, a copyrighted work may not be reproduced by others without the copyright owner's permission.
-The public display or performance of copyrighted works is similarly restricted.
+Dartmouth community members are expected to follow copyright law, Title 17 of the United States Code, while fulfilling the core mission of teaching, research, and extending knowledge and creativity in all areas.
+The provisions in the copyright law allow an author, artist, composer or other creator of a work to control the use of his or her work by others, with important exceptions.
+Copyright protections and the accompanying exceptions extend to print and digital formats of literary works, musical works, unpublished materials such as manuscripts, dramatic works, pantomimes and choreographic works, pictorial and graphic works, sculpture, motion pictures and other audiovisual works, sound recordings and architectural works.

-"Fair use" is a copyright law doctrine that permits the reproduction or other use of a copyrighted work, without the copyright owner's permission, for purposes such as criticism, commentary, news reporting, teaching and research.
-The Copyright Act, however, does not specify which uses are fair, but rather establishes a four-factor balancing test for courts to employ on a case-by-case basis.
-These are discussed in the accompanying section on the fair use guidelines.
+"Fair use" is a copyright law doctrine that permits the reproduction or other use of a copyrighted work, without the copyright owner's permission, for purposes such as teaching, learning, scholarship, criticism, commentary, news reporting, satire, and preservation.
+The Copyright Act does not specify which uses are fair, but rather establishes a flexible four-factor analysis that those using copyrighted works can apply, and which courts employ on a case-by-case basis.
+The four factors in section 107 of the Copyright Act are:

 Frequently asked questions about the application of the Copyright Law to peer-to-peer file sharing.